 A website dedicated to fly fishing for bluegill and other species of panfish.
 On this site we share our favorite panfish and bluegill fly patterns and fly fishing techniques.
 We have recently expanded the site to include fly patterns and fly fishing techniques for largemouth bass, smallmouth bass, carp, shad and members of the pike family.
 Come in and take a look around!

 Panfish On The Fly also produces a monthly newsletter.
-Sign up for it here!
+To sign up click the button below!

 Panfish On the Fly now has an On-Line Shop!
 We offer custom tied fly patterns, fly tying materials/tools and fly fishing accessories.

 Fly Of The Month: The Fat Albert